ZUZEX/finpie/README.md

 # finpie - a simple library to download some financial data

-<p><b>For recreational use.
-Made for finance students for educational purposes to have easier access to some financial and finance related data.</b></p>
+<p><b>For recreational and educational purposes.
+Creating easier access to some financial and economic data.</b></p>

-<p>This library is an ongoing project designed to facilitate access to some finance related data, however, the library is still far from perfect.
-It tries to cover most useful or interesting data points but unfortunately some functions will only return single point data which however could be aggregated over time to construct a limited time series.
+<p>This library is an ongoing project designed to facilitate access to financial and economic data.
+It tries to cover potentially useful or interesting data points but unfortunately some functions will only return single point data which however could be aggregated over time to construct a limited time series.
 On the other hand, some functions that retrieve large amounts of data or depending on the data source will take some time to run.
-See the <a href="#A3">function index </a> for more information on issues of data availability and run time.</p>
+See the <a href="#A3">function index </a> for more information on issues of data availability and relative run time.</p>

 <p>The company fundamentals module includes functions to retrive data from <code>Yahoo Finance</code>, <code>MarketWatch</code>, <code>Finviz</code> and <code>Macrotrends</code>.
 The price data module retrieves data from <code>Yahoo Finance</code> and also includes a wrapper for price data APIs including <code>Alpha-Vantage</code>, <code>IEX Cloud</code> and <code>Tiingo</code> which require a (free) api-key from the respective provider.
 The economic data is solely pulled from the <code>OECD database</code> at this point and the news module enables historical news headline collection from the <code>FT</code>, <code>NYT</code>, <code>WSJ</code>, <code>Barrons</code>, <code>Seeking Alpha</code>, <code>Bloomberg</code> and <code>Reuters</code> based on keyword searches.
 The library also provides a function to get all Nasdaq-listed stock tickers as well as worldwide stock symbols (these need some cleaning still once retrieved).</p>

-<p>If there are any issues or recommendations please feel free to reach out.</p>
+<p>If there are any issues, ideas or recommendations please feel free to reach out.</p>

 <p>
 <i>To do list:</i>